SpaceIgniter/My-Asus-ROG-Ally-Z1e/README.md

 LIMIT 100000
 ````
 Labels:
-Playable: The ideal state.
+playable: The ideal state.
 High compatibility, good speed, and minimal to no bugs.
-The game passes the title screen but may have issues (crashes, bad audio, low FPS) that prevent a normal gameplay experience.
+ingame: The game passes the title screen but may have issues (crashes, bad audio, low FPS) that prevent a normal gameplay experience.